 Mustard-Crusted Prime Rib with Madeira Glaze

 This juicy prime rib is spectacular on its own, but the rich Madeira glaze takes it up a notch to wow at special dinners.
-What's even better is it roasts with a bed of tender veggies, so you've got the whole holiday meal covered in one pan. —Kathryn Conrad, Taste of Home Senior Food Stylist
+What's even better is that it roasts with a bed of tender veggies, so you have the whole holiday meal covered in one pan. —Kathryn Conrad, Milwaukee, Wisconsin

 Total TimePrep: 20 min.
 Bake: 2-1/2 hours + standing